Share this Post:

 In the end, it will come down to your own business use case.
 While LEO may be better for LPWA and massive IoT, GEO will likely be the right choice when you need real-time data and are serving critical IoT use cases.
 At floLIVE we can help you through the different options for your business to support you in making the right choice, and we support both LEO and GEO to meet your needs.

-Which use cases could benefit from satellite communication in IoT?
+Top 6 use cases for satellite communication in IoT

 As the vast majority of the geography of the world is not covered by cellular connectivity, any remote use case would be a great use of satellite extensibility.
 Here are a few examples: